Sense-Studios/VirtualMixerProject-depricated/README.md

 abc

 ### The Renderer
-Loads all components, builds the shaders and starts rendering them.
+It loads all components, it builds the shaders and starts rendering them.

 ```
   add( module )